pvsone/opa-ext-authz/spring-app/docker-compose/README.md

-# Spring Application with Docker Compose
+# Spring Application with OPA on Docker Compose

 A variant of the [OPA HTTP API Authorization](https://www.openpolicyagent.org/docs/latest/http-api-authorization/) tutorial using a Spring application.